Structure versus regularity of set-valued maps in convex generalized Nash equilibrium problems in Banach spaces: Potential lack of lower semicontinuity of constraint maps

-This example is a genuine two-player generalized Nash game whose joint constraint map has a convex graph, but a domain with empty interior in the strong topology, and it illustrates how lower semicontinuity can fail in such \say{thin} situations. \EX \end{example}
+Set $x^n:=(x_1^n,x_2^n)$.
+Then $x^n\to\overline{x}$ in $X$, but by construction $ \B{X}(x^n) = \emptyset$ for all $n$.
+Hence there is no sequence $y^n\in\B{X}(x^n)$ converging to $\overline{y}$, i.e., lower semicontinuity of $\B{X}$ fails at $\overline{x}$. \EX \end{example} The example above is a genuine two-player generalized Nash game whose joint constraint map has a convex graph, but a domain with empty interior in the strong topology, and it illustrates how lower semicontinuity can fail in such \say{thin} situations.